sddevelopment-be/penguin-pragmatic-patterns/content/practices/personal_productivity_flow.md

 pubdate="2023-08-26"
 +++

-In recent years, microsoft has pivotted towards providing office-as-a-service applications.
+In recent years, Microsoft has pivoted towards providing office-as-a-service applications.
 Most if these can be easily incorporated into your personal workflow.
 Having everything online makes it easier to be productive, without losing your mobility.

 ## Problem Statement

-You find it difficult to remember what you want to achieve, and are distrought by the amount of tasks you have yet to finish.
+You find it difficult to remember what you want to achieve, and are distraught by the amount of tasks you have yet to finish.

 ## Intent